 We will try to remove fly-tipping as quickly as possible.
-However, it must be noted that the Council will not remove fly-tipping from privately owned property.
-In these cases we will request that the landowner removes the fly-tipped items.
+However, it must be noted that the Council will not remove fly-tipping from a privately owned property.
+In these cases, we will request that the landowner removes the fly-tipped items.

 Household Waste Recycling Centres

 Civic amenity sites - Lower Polmaise (A905 Fallin), Balfron (Dunkeld Court) and Callander (Lagrannoch Depot)